Uniform Resource Identifier: URLs and URNs

 A URN is analogous to a person's name, while a URL is analogous to their street address.
 In other words, a URN identifies an item and a URL provides a method for finding it.

-Technical publications, especially standards produced by the IETF and by the W3C, normally reflect a view outlined in a W3C Recommendation of 30 July 2001, which acknowledges the precedence of the term URI rather than endorsing any formal subdivision into URL and URN.
+Technical publications, especially standards produced by the IETF and W3C, normally reflect a view outlined in a W3C Recommendation of 30 July 2001, which acknowledges the precedence of the term URI rather than endorsing any formal subdivision into URL and URN.

 URL is a useful but informal concept: a URL is a type of URI that identifies a resource via a representation of its primary access mechanism (e.g., its network "location"), rather than by some other attributes it may have.

 As such, a URL is simply a URI that happens to point to a resource over a network.
 (Note: A report published in 2002 by a joint W3C/IETF working group aimed to normalize the divergent views held within the IETF and W3C over the relationship between the various 'UR*' terms and standards.
 While not published as a full standard by either organization, it has become the basis for the above common understanding and has informed many standards since then.)
 However, in non-technical contexts and in software for the World Wide Web, the term "URL" remains widely used.
 Additionally, the term "web address" (which has no formal definition) often occurs in non-technical publications as a synonym for a URI that uses the http or https schemes.
 Such assumptions can lead to confusion, for example, in the case of XML namespaces that have a visual similarity to resolvable URIs.

 Specifications produced by the WHATWG prefer URL over URI, and so newer HTML5 APIs use URL over URI.

 Standardize on the term URL.
 URI and IRI [Internationalized Resource Identifier] are just confusing.
 In practice a single algorithm is used for both so keeping them distinct is not helping anyone.
 URL also easily wins the search result popularity contest.

 While most URI schemes were originally designed to be used with a particular protocol, and often have the same name, they are semantically different from protocols.
 For example, the scheme http is generally used for interacting with web resources using HTTP, but the scheme file has no protocol.